raganwald/raganwald.github.com/_posts/2015-12-28-mixins-subclass-factories-and-method-advice.md

 ### simple mixins

-As noted above, for non-trivial applications, there is a very messy *many-to-many* relationship between behaviour and classes.
+As noted above, for non-trivial applications, there is a messy many-to-many relationship between behaviour and classes.
 However, JavaScript's single-inheritance model forces us to organize behaviour in trees, which can only represent one-to-many relationships.

 The mixin solution to this problem is to leave classes in a single inheritance hierarchy, and to mix additional behaviour into individual classes as needed.
 Here's a vastly simplified functional mixin for classes:[^simplified]